Language

 Resistor Color Code

-An SVG circuit schematic updates automatically based on your selected configuration (single, series, or parallel), showing the battery, resistor(s), LED(s), and labeled component values.
+An SVG schematic redraws for single, series, or parallel — showing the battery, resistor(s), LED(s), and labeled values.

 LED Reference Table

-An expandable reference table lists typical forward voltages and forward currents for common LED colors (Red, Orange, Yellow, Green, Blue, White, IR, and UV), useful when you don't have a datasheet handy.
+An expandable table of typical forward voltages and currents for common LED colors when no datasheet is at hand.

 Frequently Asked Questions